CrowdStrike/omigo-data-analytics/README.md

 ## Notes from the author
 * This library is built for functionality and robustness.
 Engineering good practices are followed slowly.
 * There are 100+ helper APIs to work with data.
 Detailed documentation is coming soon.
-* The primary use case is to work with time series data collected through regular ETL jobs.
-The design is not finalized, though feel free to reach out on how to use the same.
+* The primary use case is to work with data collected through regular ETL jobs over long periods of time.
+The design is not finalized yet, though feel free to reach out on how to use the same.
+* Contact: amit.jaiswal@gmail.com